cradules/graylog/README.md

 Disclaimer

-The documentation is build with the help of the [official Documeantion](http://docs.graylog.org/en/2.4/index.html) that can be found on
+The documentation is build with the help of the [official Documeantion](http://docs.graylog.org/en/2.4/index.html)

 This repo is covering the steps for planing and installing Graylog Log Monitoring System as docker and kubernetes